Two-year cycle budworm

 Description

 Two-year cycle budworm is found primarily in central and northeast British Columbia.
-This budworm is distinguished by noticeable defoliation every second year, corresponding to the two-year life cycle.
+This budworm presence is distinguished by noticeable defoliation every second year, corresponding to the two-year life cycle.

 Host tree species